An in-depth report on the causes, diagnosis, and treatment of Parkinson disease.

 - Nerve cells in the substantia nigra send out fibers to the

-corpus stratum, gray and white bands of tissue located in both sides of the brain.
+corpus striatum, gray and white bands of tissue located in both sides of the brain.

 - There the cells release

 dopamine, an essential neurotransmitter (chemical messenger in the brain).
-Loss of dopamine in the corpus stratum is the primary defect in Parkinson disease.
+Loss of dopamine in the corpus striatum is the primary defect in Parkinson disease.
+The clinical features of Parkinson disease such as slowness of movement appear when up to 90% of dopaminergic neurons in the substantia nigra are destroyed.

 catecholamines, which help the body respond to stress and prepare it for the fight-or-flight response.